crafkin/simple-tools-for-research/q-js/README.md

 });

 ```
-Thanks to my collaborators (especially Jenna Anders) and ChatGPT for these.
+Thanks to my coauthors (especially Jenna Anders) and ChatGPT for these.

+## Checklist
+Before launching a survey, I run through [this checklist](checklist.md) to make sure I'm not forgetting any details.

 ## Visualizing percentages
 It is often useful to produce a dynamic visualization of a percentage